oracle/weblogic-kubernetes-operator/site/helm-charts.md

 A new 'FAILED' helm release is created.
 ```
-helm install --no-hooks --name op2 --namespace myuser-op2-ns --values op_values.yaml kubernetes/charts/weblogic-operator
+helm install --no-hooks --name op2 --namespace myuser-op2-ns --values custom-values.yaml kubernetes/charts/weblogic-operator
 Error: release op2 failed: rolebindings.rbac.authorization.k8s.io "weblogic-operator-rolebinding-namespace" already exists
 ```

 To recover:
 - helm delete --purge the failed release
   - note: this deletes the role binding in the domain namespace that was created by the first operator release to give the operator access to the domain namespace
-- helm upgrade <old op release> kubernetes/charts/weblogic-operator --values <old op values.yaml>
+- helm upgrade <old op release> kubernetes/charts/weblogic-operator --values <old op custom-values.yaml>
   - this recreates the role binding
   - there might be intermittent failures in the operator for the period of time when the role binding was deleted

 ### Upgrade an operator and tell it to manage a domain namespace that another operator is already managing

-The helm upgrade succeeds, and silently adopts the resources the first operator's Helm Chart created in the domain namespace (i.e. rolebinding), and, if you also told it to stop managing another domain namespace, it abandons the role binding it created in that namespace
+The helm upgrade succeeds, and silently adopts the resources the first operator's Helm chart created in the domain namespace (i.e. rolebinding), and, if you also told it to stop managing another domain namespace, it abandons the role binding it created in that namespace

 i.e. if you delete this release, then the first operator will get messed up because the role binding it needs is gone